fwojciec/aws-account-wide-resources/README.md

-# account-wide configuration fro AWS accounts
+# account-wide configuration for AWS accounts

 Based on an [example by Mike Roberts](https://github.com/symphoniacloud/coffee-store/tree/episode-3/account-wide-resources), with personal customizations.